Skip to main content

 Overnight: Isabela II (B,L,D)

-Bid a fond adiós to the Isabela II crew this morning prior to departing Baltra for Quito, where guests not continuing on the Machu Picchu post-tour will spend the final night.
+Bid a fond adiós to the Isabela II crew this morning prior to departing Baltra for Quito, where you will spend your final night.
+(B,L)

-After breakfast, guests departing during the suggested times will take a complimentary transfer to the airport for flights home.
-(B)
+After breakfast, main program guests departing during the suggested times take a complimentary transfer to the airport for flights home.

 B = Breakfast, L = Lunch, D = Dinner, R = Reception